Acute Coronary Syndromes

 The patient received aspirin 324 mg, and was taken to the cath-lab for PCI.
 In as PCI was getting started, unfractionated heparin was started, eptifibatide and a dose of ticagrelor was administered orally.

 The two main methods of managing acute STEMI are percutaneous coronary intervention or fibrinolysis.[7,8] There is a third method, coronary artery bypass grafting, but there is almost no pharmacotherapy with this so let’s just skip that for now.
-PCI is the process of placing a stent in the affected coronary artery to resolve the obstruction, and maintain vessel integrity.
+PCI is the process of placing a stent in the affected coronary artery to resolve the obstruction and maintain vessel integrity.
 Stents are either bare-metal or drug-eluting (more on that in another section).
 The difference is relevant when considering antiplatelet therapy down the road, but actually there is very little difference in terms of drug management.
-Fibrinolysis is the parenteral administration of alteplase, tenecteplase or reteplase to break down the clot.[7,8,15] Both methods are still used, but have specific roles.
+Fibrinolysis is the parenteral administration of alteplase, tenecteplase or reteplase to break down the clot.[7,8,15] Both methods are still used but have specific roles.
 In a nutshell, PCI is preferred, but if PCI cannot be performed within 120 minutes of first medical contact, fibrinolysis should be performed.
 Also, if the STEMI started less than 12 hours ago, fibrinolysis may be considered.[7,8,15]

 In PCI, the drug therapy involved here is used to support the procedure, and prevent early stent failure from re-thrombosis.
 The two main strategies are heparin plus a GPIIb/IIIa inhibitor, or bivalirudin.[7,8] This is a hotly debated topic where there is no clear answer of which is better/safer.
 It boils down to which strategy the interventional cardiologist prefers.

 With heparin, the dose is rather high.
 The traditional loading of 60 units/kg followed by 12 units/kg/hour is really for medical management, and not meant for inter-PCI heparin.
 In this setting, heparin is administered in very very high doses to a target activated clotting time (ACT).
 The ACT is used because the activated partial thromboplastin time (aPTT) is too unreliable at such high doses.
 Heparin is administered along with a GPIIb/IIIa inhibitor.
-The prefered agents are either eptifibatide or tirofiban, however abciximab was historically preferred.
+The preferred agents are either eptifibatide or tirofiban, however, abciximab was historically preferred.
 [7,8] These GPIIb/IIIa agents are antiplatelet in nature.
 This GPIIb/IIIa receptor is what fibrin anchors to, and links two platelets together.
 By blocking this receptor, no platelet aggregation, and no new clot formation.
 The heparin compliments this action by blocking the production of fibrin in the coagulation cascade.

 Bivalirudin, a direct thrombin inhibitor, blocks the final activation of thrombin, thus preventing fibrin formation.
 Although not combined with an antiplatelet agent like a GPIIb/IIIa inhibitor, clinical evidence suggests a similar risk/benefit profile.
 The AHA doesn’t prefer one over the other.

 Once the stent has been placed, however, this anticoagulation and antiplatelet action is stopped and the role of P2Y12 inhibition takes over.
 A note on timing: in order for these agents to become maximally effective, they need approximately 2 hours for absorption.
 So early administration is best, which can occur in the ED.
-However, all studies of P2Y12 agents had their loading dose administered in the cath-lab (periprocedural) or immediately afterwards in a cardiac recovery area.
-Therefore, practicing within evidence based medicine, it is reasonable to strategically administer P2Y12s after PCI/fibrinolysis – which can help streamline care and get patients to PCI faster.
+However, all studies of P2Y12 agents had their loading dose administered in the cath-lab (periprocedural) or immediately afterward in a cardiac recovery area.
+Therefore, practicing within evidence-based medicine, it is reasonable to strategically administer P2Y12s after PCI/fibrinolysis – which can help streamline care and get patients to PCI faster.

 Within the class of P2Y12 agents, there are three drugs to choose from: clopidogrel, prasugrel, and ticagrelor.
 As the names would suggest, clopidogrel and prasugrel share mechanistic and structural similarities, whereas ticagrelor is different.

 The P2Y12 receptor exists on platelets and initiates a cascade of events leading to aggregation once activated by adenosine.
 Blocking adenosine, prevents platelet aggregation and preserves the reperfused coronary tissue and protects the stent.
 Clopidogrel and prasugrel irreversibly inhibit the receptor, so a new one has to be made.
 Ticagrelor reversibly inhibits this receptor, so it can regain its action.
 Does this make a difference?
 Not really – ticagrelor just has to be administered twice daily.
-There are, however, interesting adverse events related to ticagrelor ability to allow adenosine to work on other type of receptors (bradycardia, bronchospasm).
+There are, however, interesting adverse events related to ticagrelor ability to allow adenosine to work on other types of receptors (bradycardia, bronchospasm).

 A loading dose of either agent is administered orally to rapidly achieve therapeutic concentrations, and followed by a maintenance dose.
 AHA states that patients should be taking a P2Y12 agent for at least one year, but could stay on them indefinitely at the discretion of the cardiologist.
 While there are not good long term studies on this, the risk balance here is bleeding risk.
 Should bleeding occur, there is no effective means of ‘reversing’ these agents.